Improving access to living kidney donation for Black kidney patients

 - Complete centre-specific governance procedures such as registering the QI project and discussing with relevant departmental leads

-How the GOLD QI team can help your Buddy Scheme
+How the GOLD QI team can help you

 1